mff-uk/sparqless/docs/model_parsing.md

 observations we are collecting.
 Observations are simply pieces of information to be interpreted, and there are many ways of interpreting that information.
-The parsing algorithm implemented is simply one which uses all of the observations SPARQL2GraphQL is currently collecting efficiently.
+The parsing algorithm implemented is simply one which uses all of the observations SPARQLess is currently collecting efficiently.
 There are currently no plans to let library users specify custom parsing algorithms, but should the need arise, the library design is modular enough to allow it.